Lara Davenport

+Lara Shiree Davenport OAM (born 22 December 1983) is an Australian former competitive swimmer, Olympic gold medalist, and sports administrator.
+Born in Sydney, New South Wales, she later relocated to northern New South Wales to pursue elite swim training and has since been involved in community development, education, and performance consulting.

+Early life and education

-Lara Shiree Davenport OAM (born 22 December 1983, in Sydney, New South Wales) in 2006, she relocated to Kingscliff, Northern NSW to train with at the High Performance Institute – New South Wales Institute of Sport by Greg Salter.
-During her Olympic pursuit Lara was the Ambassador for Pacific Hoists.
-She completed her Bachelor of Social Science (Psychology) at Bond University.
+In 2006, Davenport relocated to Kingscliff in northern New South Wales to train at the High Performance Center at the New South Wales Institute of Sport under coach Greg Salter.
+During her Olympic campaign, she served as an ambassador for Pacific Hoists.
+She completed a Bachelor of Social Science (Psychology) at Bond University.

-She is currently the Chair of the Queensland Olympic Council Education Commission and a member of the Victorian Olympic Council Education Commission.
+In 2013, Davenport served as the Chair of the Queensland Olympic Council Education Commission and a member of the Victorian Olympic Council Education Commission.